 Where a child has specific medical needs, a plan will be drawn up in consultation with health professionals to ensure that needs are met, this includes Toilet Management plans where needed.

 Where a child needs support with behaviour it is essential to explore the reasons for this behaviour, working together with parents and outside agencies.
-We have a school behaviour policy that is consistent throughout the school – following Jenny Mosley’s Golden Time reward system, this is removed in increments for not following the Golden Rules.
+We have a school behaviour policy that is consistent throughout the school.

-If a child’s behaviour needs do not fit into this system, then an individual support plan may be drawn up in consultation with parents.
+If a child’s behaviour needs do not fit into the school system, then an individual support plan may be drawn up in consultation with parents.

 All school staff are trained in Team Teach (a de-escalation technique and certified restrictive physical intervention method, though this is only used where necessary in a very few cases).